-- though I gave up milk and cheese years ago, before this regimen I was still having grass-fed whey protein every day to help my muscles recover from workouts.
+- though I gave up milk and cheese years ago before this regimen, I still have grass-fed whey protein every day to help my muscles recover from workouts.
 This is the first time in almost 30 years that I have gone without whey protein powder.
-I’ve had to plan my workouts and sleep-schedule more carefully to give myself a chance to recover properly.
+I’ve had to plan my workouts and bed schedule more carefully to give myself a chance to recover properly.

 - I didn’t realize how many black beans I was eating before.
 (I missed them sometimes, during the first month especially.)

 If you’re having intense cravings and feeling down, I encourage you to pick up the Wahls book and browse the many inspiring case studies of very ill people who later became healthy.